A Dynamic Matching Framework for Faster Child Adoptions: I Model

-Condition (1) and (3) require properties to hold on- and off-path.
-We assume this because matchmakers may be unwilling to enforce desirable on-path placements through off-path harmful placements.
-In condition (2), \textit{patience} embeds the idea that when a home contemplates rejecting a placement, it does not "go outside" of the market to attempt to form a blocking pair.
-Rather, the home reasons based on what the mechanism would deliver it if it instead participates at a later time given its knowledge of the market's evolution\footnote{Child welfare systems fit this description.
-As aforementioned, the few outside options for a home are very costly, and the matchmaker dictates the child's placement.
+A home contemplating rejecting a placement does not "go outside" of the market to attempt to form an intertemporal blocking pair.
+Rather, the home reasons based on what the mechanism would deliver it if it instead participates at a later time given its knowledge of the market's evolution---this is a waiting option\footnote{Child welfare systems fit this description.
+The matchmaker dictates the child's placement.
 When a home decides not to accept a placement, it is rarely, if ever, possible for that home to foster or adopt another child that the matchmaker does not consent to.}.
 It accepts the present match if it is better than the future time-discounted match.
-In another sense, under a patience-free mechanism, homes are always ex-post satisfied with their placements.